markusweimer/markusweimer.github.io/_posts/2009-02-11-upcoming-conference-iatel.md

 technology enhanced learning for those from across the ocean.
 You might think "yawn! yet another conference!", but this one is special:

-To begin with, it is focussed on interdisciplinary approaches.
+To begin with, it is focused on interdisciplinary approaches.
 [My session][session2] looks at an interesting question we face both in recommender systems and e-learning: What does *actually* happen when we put adaptive or learning systems into place?
 Example: What if the sheer presence